unixwzrd/venvutil/docs/installer-manifest.md

 This described the manifest file for the installer.
 The types are

 - c - Cancel (cremate), remove a deprecated file.
+Can be added manually or automatically detected from git status.
 - d - Directory, create a directory.
 - f - File, create a file.
 - h - Hard Link, create a hard link.
 - l - Symbolic Link, create a symbolic link.

-* Data Structure
+- Data Structure

     | field number |     name      | required/optional |     default      |                                    description                                    |
     | :----------: | :-----------: | :---------------: | :--------------: | :-------------------------------------------------------------------------------: |